HHA Marker Program for Historic Structures

 HHA invites you to uncover the hidden stories of your home by investigating its past, how it was built, and who lived there.
 This process of discovery is fascinating and rewarding; therefore, we encourage you to conduct your own research.
 However, if you prefer to hire an accredited researcher, please contact the HHA Survey and Research Committee regarding availability and referrals.

-I. Standards and Criteria for HHA Plaques:
+I. Standards and Criteria for HHA Markers:

-The final decision as to whether a structure has retained enough historical and architectural integrity to qualify for an HHA plaque is inevitably somewhat subjective, as no historical structure has survived without some changes.
+The final decision as to whether a structure has retained enough historical and architectural integrity to qualify for an HHA marker is inevitably somewhat subjective, as no historical structure has survived without some changes.
 The final decision will be made by the Research Committee of the HHA and approved by the Board.
 Whether or not a structure has “significant” historical value is based on many factors.
 Those factors considered to be positive or qualifying characteristics are found under this link:

 Option 1 – If the property owner does his/her own research, or independently hires a researcher, the HHA standard format must be followed.
 The HHA Survey and Research Committee will evaluate the work based on quality and consistency of documentation.